 Researchers believe that a defect in the diaphragma sellae that is present at birth (congenital defect) plays a role in the development of primary empty sella syndrome.
 The diaphragma sellae is a fold of dura mater (the outermost layer of the membranes that line the brain and spinal cord).
 The diaphragma sellae covers the sphenoid bone where the sella turcica and the pituitary are located.
 In some affected individuals a tear in the diaphragma sellae allows the underlying membranes to push through (herniate), which allows cerebrospinal fluid to leak out and accumulate in the sella turcica.
 The pressure exerted by the fluid can flatten or enlarge the sella turcica.
 Consequently, the pituitary becomes compressed and flattened as well.
 In some individuals with primary empty sella syndrome the diaphragma sellae is absent at birth.
 The exact role that defects in the diaphragma sella play is the development of primary empty sella syndrome is unknown.
 Whether it causes primary empty sella syndrome directly, occurs as part of a larger disease process or is only a predisposing factor to the development of the disorder is unresolved.

-Secondary empty sella syndrome is caused by a variety of different conditions including injury or trauma to the head, pituitary tumors, infection, radiation therapy, surgery on the pituitary region, or rare disorders such as Sheehan syndrome.
+Secondary empty sella syndrome is caused by a variety of different conditions including injury or trauma to the head, treated pituitary tumors, infection, radiation therapy, surgery on the pituitary region, or rare disorders such as Sheehan syndrome.

-Many individuals with empty sella syndrome do not have any symptoms and do not require treatment.
+Most individuals with empty sella syndrome do not have any symptoms and do not require treatment.
 When symptoms do occur, treatment is directed toward the specific symptoms that are apparent in each individual.
 If the pituitary is affected, then replacement therapy for specific hormones should be administered as needed.
 Surgery may be necessary when cerebrospinal fluid leaks from the nose (CSF rhinnorhea).

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.